MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-planning-assignment-table.md

 ---
-title: Design Details - Planning Assignment Table
+title: Design Details - Planning Assignment Table | Microsoft Docs
-description: This topic provides insight into what happens when a change in the demand or supply patterns requires that you calculate how you plan for an item.
+description: This topic provides insight into what happens when you change how you plan for an item.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/15/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: cdd16d0f3143701ca53125ef74f91ae5bd143f1c
+ms.openlocfilehash: 4002bc464f012cfd279db91047ed98ec1193cb36
-ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 06/30/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6321611"
+ms.locfileid: "3184932"
 ---
 # <a name="design-details-planning-assignment-table"></a>Design Details: Planning Assignment Table
 All items should be planned for, however, there is no reason to calculate a plan for an item unless there has been a change in the demand or supply pattern since the last time a plan was calculated.